PeterHackz/BRAWL-STARS-V11-BRAWLER-MAKER-TOOL/README.md

 - create custom star powers for the brawler
 - create custom projectile (by default it is Rico atk proj)
 - support area effects in attacks or ulti
-- support creating more thnn 1 brawler
+- support creating more than 1 brawler
 # AUTHORS
 S.B#9838
 # LINKS